KyleBenson/scale_client/docs/ARCHITECTURE.md

 `SensedEvent`s represent the core data object, containing the raw data and associated metadata representing a sensor reading.
 `VirtualSensor`s are basically `Application`s that periodically read data from some source, produce a `SensedEvent` that captures this data, and internally publish this data.
+A `PhysicalSensor` is just a `VirtualSensor` that explicitly and directly manages a physical sensing device attached to the client node.
 The `EventReporter` inspects all `SensedEvent`s that flow through the `Broker` and chooses how to handle the event: whether or not it should be published externally and which `EventSink`(s) to publish it via.
 See the source code files containing these files for further documentation about how their APIs and implementations work.